shreyansh02/Realtime-Face-Emotion-Recognition-Tensorflow/README.md

 # Realtime-Face-Emotion-Recognition-Tensorflow

-Large files codes and datasets in on my google drive
+Large files codes and datasets in on my google drive (Github doesn't allow to push files more than 100MB)

 In Google Drive, there are Screenshots of the working model